Standard Residential Tenancy Terms

 (2) An exclusion must be in writing and may, but need not, be included in the tenancy agreement (if in writing).

-(3) The lessor or the tenant may change locks (at his or her own cost unless otherwise agreed) with the agreement of the other party (which will not be unreasonably withheld).
+(3) The lessor or the tenant may change locks (at their own cost unless otherwise agreed) with the agreement of the other party (which will not be unreasonably withheld).

-(4) The lessor or the tenant may change locks (at his or her own cost) in an emergency without the agreement of the other party.
+(4) The lessor or the tenant may change locks (at their own cost) in an emergency without the agreement of the other party.

-(5) If a lock is changed, a copy of the key to the changed lock must be provided to the other party as soon as possible.
+(6) If a lock is changed, a copy of the key to the changed lock must be provided to the other party as soon as possible unless doing so would affect the safety of a protected person.

 Lessor to make repairs